 How Deep?

 The depth at which you should plant your bulb depends entirely on the bulb.
-Read each package carefully and use a bulb planter or measuring tape to make sure you plant to the proper depth.
-A good rule of thumb is to plant bulbs twice as deep as their size.
+Always read each package carefully and use a bulb planter or measuring tape to check the depth.
+As a general rule of thumb, plant bulbs twice as deep as their size.

 Regina Morrow, Hicks Nurseries’ garden care buyer, suggests you plant bulbs in the same manner you would layer a lasagna.
-“The idea is that larger bulbs are planted deeper, and smaller ones layered above.
-In this way you can have an area where snowdrops and crocus start the show, with hyacinths or daffodils taking over as they fade, and a final explosion of alliums which will mix happily with the perennials as they start to wake up and color your garden.”
+She explains, “The idea is that larger bulbs are planted deeper, with smaller ones layered above.
+In this way, snowdrops and crocus can start the show, hyacinths or daffodils taking over as they fade, and finally alliums provide an explosion of color that blends with perennials as they start to wake up.”

 Bulb Planting Tips

-• Read the package.
-Every type of bulb has a depth to which it should be planted.
+• First, read the package.
+Every type of bulb has a specific planting depth.

-• Plant bulbs with the pointy end facing up.
+• Next, plant bulbs with the pointy end facing up.

-• Fertilize with a bulb fertilizer at the time of planting and again in early spring.
+• Finally, fertilize with a bulb fertilizer at planting time and again in early spring.

 Selection